pallarim/ModreX/README.txt

 ===Getting the source and compiling===

- 1. To start the build process, first get the latest OpenSim source codes.
-More information how to get OpenSim source code, see: http://opensimulator.org/wiki/Download
+ 1. To start the build process, first get the Taiga source codes.
+More information how to get OpenSim source code, see: http://wiki.realxtend.org/index.php/Getting_Started_with_Taiga#Building_from_source

- 2. After getting the OpenSim source, get the ModreX sources.
+ 2. After getting the Taiga source, get the ModreX sources.
 To do this, follow these instructions:
-  * Navigate to addon-modules directory under OpenSim trunk
-  * Check out the ModreX source to directory ModreX with command: svn checkout http://forge.opensimulator.org/svn/modrex/trunk ModreX
-  * To access the svn use 'anonymous' as the username and a blank password
-  * Note: it is very important that you check out the source to precisely the "addon-modules/ModreX" directory (not to be confused with "bin/addon-modules/ModreX")!
-If this is not done properly next steps will not work.
+  * If building from source packet, use these commands in your source directory: git clone git://github.com/mikkopa/ModreX.git addon-modules/ModreX cd addon-modules/ModreX git checkout taiga-0.1
+  * If building from Taiga git repository, use these commands: git submodule init git submodule update

  3. Now before building, you must run the prebuilding script that will create the project files from the prebuild.xml.
-Go to OpenSim trunk root directory and run the runprebuild.bat or ./runprebuild.sh depending from the operating system you are using.
+Go to Taiga source root directory and run the runprebuild.bat or ./runprebuild.sh depending from the operating system you are using.

  4. Now the project files should be successfully built and the project is ready for building.
   * With Visual C#, open OpenSim.sln and build it.
 ModreX projects should be inside the solution under ModularRex sub-solution.